 (16) Creative Pursuits – We are ALL creative beings who have something to offer the world.
 I strongly believe that.
 One of the most recharging things we can do for ourselves is to spend some time either in work that fulfills you (18) or doing something creative that expresses who we are.
 So pick your passion and spend some time doing it!
 Even when it is exhausting, creating something that didn’t exist before – is a perfect 10.

-(17) Breathe – Just Breathe – Check your breathing and see if you need to work on not holding your breath.
+(17) Breathe – Breathing Exercises for Beginners – Check your breathing and see if you need to work on not holding your breath.
 When I start to feel tense, I know I will change my breathing to be more shallow.
 Being aware of this tendency is the first step towards changing it.
 Breathing correctly again feels wonderful – scores a 10.

 (18) Work that fulfills you – I hope you get to spend some time every day doing something that fills you up, rather than just depletes you.
 If you are not in that boat, then please check out some of Barbara Sher’s books.
 They are truly excellent!
 (Again, if you purchase the book through this link, I’ll earn a few pennies to keep this site going.
 Thank you!)
 Work is still work, but filling you up rather than draining you – scores an 8.